curiousoffice/playbook/README.rst

 Workflow
 ~~~~~~~~

-Every squad follows the same workflow (M.A.P.E.D.):
+Every squad follows the same workflow (M.A.P.):

 1. **M** easure teams and projects on different areas
-2. **A** nalyze measurements in order to detect the underlying issues and areas of improvements
+2. **A** nalyze measurements in order to detect underlying issues and areas of improvement
-3. **P** ropose changes and design an action plan considering different scenarios
+3. **P** ropose changes via simple checklists that can be found on `guidelines<https://guidelines.sophilabs.io/projects/checklist>`_
-4. **E** nsure the action plan is executed and help solving stoppers
-5. **D** ocument lessons learned and how the plan affected the measurements
-6. Go back to step 1

 Metrics
 ~~~~~~~